A Minimalist Dataset for Systematic Generalization of Perception, Syntax, and Semantics: The hint Dataset

-To rigorously evaluate how well the learned concepts are systematically generalized, we replace the typical i.i.d. train/test split with a carefully designed evaluation scheme: (i) all handwritten images in the test set are unseen in training, (ii) at most 1,000 samples are generated for each number of operators in expressions, (iii) limit the maximum number of operators to 10 and the maximum values to 100 in the training set:
+To rigorously evaluate the systematic generalization of the learned concepts, we substitute the standard i.i.d. split with a meticulously crafted evaluation scheme.
+We randomly divide all handwritten images into three splits: training (75\%), validation (5\%), and test (20\%).
+First, we limit the maximum number of operators in the training set to 10 and the maximum intermediate values to 100:

-where $x$ is the handwritten expression, $|x|$ its number of operators, $y$ the final result, and $v$ all the intermediate values generated when calculating the final result.